bimal66215/LMS/README.md

 ## **LMS(Log Management System)**

+##### Suggestion: Used POSTMAN in the below Explanation.
+Please use POSTMAN to send requests and view Responses.

 This API can be used in Two Ways:

 - Directly while logging in the Application, we just need to pass the 'severity', 'app_name', 'type', 'message' values in the Form Data or in a Json format along with the Post Request